pranjultiwari/UI-Design-to-WebPage/README.md

 ## Figma Design Link

 The design for this project was created using Figma as a reference.
-Figma Design Template <a href="https://www.figma.com/community/file/1145991068621514311"> Click here to visit the Template </a>
+Figma Design Template <a href="https://www.figma.com/community/file/1145991068621514311" target="_blank"> Click here to visit the Template </a>

 ## Live Website Link

 The following project is also hosted on vercel. <br>
-Website Link:  <a href = "https://uifry-devpranjul-m4bqwh719-pranjultiwaris-projects.vercel.app/"> Click here to visit the project </a>
+Website Link:  <a href = "https://uifry-devpranjul-m4bqwh719-pranjultiwaris-projects.vercel.app/" target="_blank"> Click here to visit the project </a>